 Looking ahead, the global battery market is projected to continue its growth trajectory, with expectations to reach USD 153.9 billion by 2027.
 This growth is forecasted at a CAGR of 10.42%, indicating a market that is both growing stronger and expanding in scope.

-The battery market is segmented into primary and secondary batteries.
+The global battery market can be broadly categorized into two segments: primary and secondary batteries.

-The lead-acid battery is the second biggest segment in the market.
-In 2021 this segment is controlling around 38% of the market share, valued at USD 43 billion.
-This segment will experience a growth at 13% CAGR, and its market value will reach USD 121 billion by 2030.
-The reliability and affordable price of lead-acid batteries make them suitable for both consumer and industrial applications.
+The lead-acid battery segment is the second largest in the market.
+In 2022, it controlled approximately 37% of the market and is projected to grow at a 13% CAGR.
+The reliability and affordability of lead-acid batteries make them a preferred choice for a wide range of consumer and industrial applications.

 Lithium-ion batteries are part of our daily lives, commonly found on consumer electronics such as laptops, tablets, or mobile phones.
 A lithium-ion battery is a rechargeable battery that uses lithium ions as the main component of electrochemistry.
 This type of battery is popular for being lightweight and compact.
 It needs minimal maintenance and stands up well to repeated charging.
 Small lithium-ion batteries are widely used in portable electronic devices such as watches or mobile phones, while large ones have been developed to power electric vehicles.

 The market for batteries is highly fragmented, with the top ten biggest companies having a grip on more than 50% of the market.
 These companies are also involved in the usage and distribution of batteries.
-Samsung SDI, LG Chem, BYD, TDK, Panasonic, Yuasa, and A123 systems are some companies that made it to the major player list in the market.
+CATL, Samsung SDI, LG Chem, BYD, Panasonic, CALB, EVE, and SK On are some companies that made it to the major player list in the market.